Erysipelas is a type of skin infection. It affects the outermost layer of the skin and the local lymph nodes.

 Antibiotics are used to get rid of the infection.
 If the infection is severe, antibiotics may need to be given through an intravenous (IV) line.

-People who have repeated episodes of erysipelas may need long-term antibiotics.
+People who have repeated episodes of erysipelas may benefit from long-term antibiotics.

 With treatment, the outcome is good.
 It may take a few weeks for the skin to return to normal.
 Peeling is common as the skin heals.